RobDolin/MontlakePTA/README.md

 # MontlakePTA
-For collaboration among the communications team of the Montlake Elementary PTA of Seattle, WA You can suggest an edit by clicing the "Edit this File" pencil icon (top right.)
+For collaboration among the communications team of the Montlake Elementary PTA of Seattle, WA

+You can suggest an addition or edit by emailing Rob D. or clicing the "Edit this File" pencil icon (top right.)
 The file is a text file written in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

+## Proposed Process
+1. Build an inventory of current communication resources
+2. Identify customers
+3. Collect customer requirements via conversations (in-person, call, TXT, or email) and possibly a short survey
+4. Evaluate potential tools
+5. Based on customer requirements, recommend a set of tools at Jan 2020 Montlake PTA board meeting

 ## Current Resources
 Below is an inventory of current communication resources